Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Setup

 \paragraph{Base and composed predictors.} Let $\Pi \circ \fthetabase$ be a \emph{composed predictor} that approximates the target function $\fstar$.
 In the context of $\Pi \circ \fthetabase$, we call $\fthetabase$ the \emph{base predictor}.

-\paragraph{Standard fine-tuning.} Standard fine-tuning parameterizes a probabilistic model $p_\alpha$ for the predictor and maximizes the log-likelihood on the labeled dataset $\E_{x,y}[ \log p_\alpha( y \mid x) ]$.
-In seq2seq tasks, both the input and output are sequences of tokens in the space of strings ($\sX=\sY$).
-This allows standard fine-tuning to initialize $\alpha$ with the parameters of the pre-trained denoiser.
-We define the standard fine-tuned model to be $\fstd(x) = \argmax_y p_\alpha(y \mid x)$.
-We also compare to a more sophisticated fine-tuning method in Section~\ref{sec:ablations}.
+\paragraph{Standard fine-tuning.} Standard fine-tuning parameterizes a probabilistic model $p_\alpha$ for the predictor and optimizes the parameters $\alpha$ by maximizing the log-likelihood on labeled data $\E_{x,y}[ \log p_\alpha( y \mid x)]$.
+The parameters $\alpha$ are initialized with the parameters of the pre-trained denoiser.
+We define the standard fine-tuned predictor to be $\fstd(x) = \argmax_y p_\alpha(y \mid x)$.
+We also compare to other fine-tuning methods that use extra unlabeled data or initially freeze some layers in Section~\ref{sec:ablations}.

 \newsavebox{\boxonea} \newsavebox{\boxtwoa} \newsavebox{\boxthreea}